buenk/minix-filesystem-commands/README.md

 - `cat` lists the content of a file in any directory.
 - `touch` creates an empty file in the root directory.
 - `mkdir` creates an empty directory in the root directory.
+You can read the file  'extended_introduction_to_minix_v1.pdf' for more context.
 ## Usage
 1. Create a MINIX disk image:
 ```